-This year, the School Council, Pupil Leadership Team and Eco Team have decided to work closely together in order to achieve an accreditation by Christian Aid - Global Neighbours.
+From 2020 onwards, the School Council and Pupil Leadership Team decided to work closely together in order to achieve an accreditation by Christian Aid - Global Neighbours.
 Please see the 'Global Neighbours' tab on the 'Pupils as Leaders' page for more information.

-In addition to this, we are also supporting various other local and national charities throughout the year:
+In addition to this, we also supported various other local and national charities throughout the year:

-* We've supported Comic Relief by coming in bright and colourful clothes and even created our own comedy reel with all of our favourite jokes!
+* We supported Comic Relief by coming in bright and colourful clothes and even created our own comedy reel with all of our favourite jokes!

-* Another charity we've supported so far this year is 'Inside Out Day' where we all wore an item of clothing inside out to try to encourage people to think about how people may be feeling on the inside, regardless of how they look on the outside.
+* Another charity we supported was 'Inside Out Day' where we all wore an item of clothing inside out to try to encourage people to think about how people may be feeling on the inside, regardless of how they look on the outside.